AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ### Accessibility

-The following example shows how an _accessibility surrogate_ could be obtained, e.g., from a custom element.
+The following example shows how an _accessibility surrogate_ could be obtained.

 ```js
 var x1 = element.getProxy('wai-aria');